The Good Roll grows thanks to bonds

 The goal: their own factory

-The Good Roll has been around for about seven years now and is growing fast: sales are increasing by about 40 per cent a year.
+The Good Roll has been around for about seven years now and is growing fast: sales are increasing by about 40% per year.
 By 2023, they were making 5.5 million euros in annual turnover.
-By the end of 2026, the toilet brand wants to turn 60 million euros in turnover.
+By the end of 2026, the toilet brand wants to have 60 million euros in turnover.
 How they plan to achieve that?
 By building their own factory in the next few years in the country where the raw materials of their toilet paper come from: Ghana.

 Different forms of financing